 On April 16, 2021, Sunens received a notice of default from BMO in its capacity as lender, administrative agent and syndication agent under the credit facility with respect to Sunens' failure to satisfy the Revenue Milestones Requirement.
-Although the lenders have reserved their rights under the credit agreement, they advanced another \$1 million in April 2021 pursuant to a borrowing request made pursuant to the credit facility and BMO granted a one-month payment holiday and term extension of the equipment loan payment due in May 2021 in the amount of approximately \$0.2 million which was used to fund day-to-day operations.
+Although the lenders reserved their rights under the credit agreement, they advanced another \$1 million in April 2021 pursuant to a borrowing request made pursuant to the credit facility and BMO granted a one-month payment holiday and term extension of the equipment loan payment due in May 2021 in the amount of approximately \$0.2 million which was used to fund day-to-day operations.
+In May 2021, the Company began further supporting Sunens through purchases of cannabis as production from the Sunens facility increases and becomes one of its primary suppliers of cannabis inventory.
 In addition, Sunens may require additional funding for working capital until production and revenue from sales reach expected levels.
-In May 2021, the Company has begun further supporting Sunens through purchases of cannabis as production from the Sunens facility increases.
 The lenders have retained an accounting firm to provide them advice with respect to the credit facility in the form of a report which was delivered on July 12, 2021.
-In addition, a forbearance agreement with the lenders was signed on June 22, 2021 whereby the lenders have agreed to forbear from taking certain actions available upon a default of the credit facility until August 17, 2021.
-Discussions with the lenders with respect to a formal credit amendment are continuing although there can be no assurance that an agreement with the lenders will be reached.
+In addition, a forbearance agreement with the lenders was signed on June 22, 2021 whereby the lenders agreed to forbear from taking certain actions available upon a default of the credit facility.
+The forbearance agreement expired on August 17, 2021.
+However, discussions with the lenders with respect to a formal credit facility amendment are continuing, and although there can be no assurance that a revised agreement with the lenders or Peter Quiring will be reached, the parties have made substantial progress in their negotiations on a credit facility amendment that is acceptable to all relevant parties.

-Subject to reaching an acceptable accommodation with the lenders, the joint venture partners are considering some additional capital and equipment expenditures to optimize the processing and storage capabilities of the Sunens facility which may be funded by the joint venture partners and/or lenders, however, a reasonable estimate of any such costs is not determinable at this time.
-The Company begun transitioning Sunens to be one of its primary suppliers of cannabis inventory throughout the second quarter of 2021.
+Subject to reaching an acceptable accommodation with the lenders, the Company is considering some additional capital and equipment expenditures to optimize the processing and storage capabilities at the Sunens facility, however, a reasonable estimate of any such costs is not determinable at this time.